actclara/Data-Analyst-Portfolio-/README.md

 • Implemented Power BI to clean, analyse, and visualise 2 years of Maven Grocery Chain’s data.
 • Developed insights on customer, financial and sales aspects of the company by designing a Power BI Dashboard.

 ### Customer Analytics on a Chicago-Based Bike-Sharing Company using Python
 • Assessed 12-month customer bike sharing data to convert non-membership holders into annual members using Pandas.
 • Summarised key insights on Power BI dashboard.

+### Maven Grocery Chain Data Visualization using Power BI
+• Implemented Power BI to clean, analyse, and visualise 2 years of Maven Grocery Chain’s data.
+• Developed insights on customer, financial and sales aspects of the company by designing a Power BI Dashboard.